-Over the course of the COVID-19 pandemic, there has been significant learning about the role of testing for COVID-19 and its role in determining levels of asymptomatic infection and tracking spread of infection, especially in congregated settings, such as RCF.
+Over the course of the COVID-19 pandemic, there has been significant learning about the role of testing for COVID-19 and its role in determining levels of asymptomatic infection and tracking spread of infection, especially in congregated settings, such as LTRCF.

-Experience to date indicates that a test may fail to detect the virus in a significant proportion of people who have COVID-19 infection.
 A single test may be reported as not-detected or "negative" in a substantial proportion of people with infection.
 The test is more likely to miss infection in people with pre-symptomatic or asymptomatic infection.
 Therefore, a not-detected or "negative" test makes COVID-19 infection less likely, but it does not prove the person is not infected.

 Equally, for those who have been infected and infectious with COVID 19, a continued positive test result does not mean they are still infectious to others.
-Some people have a positive test for weeks after onset of symptoms, but latest evidence shows they do not spread infection after they have fully recovered.
-For people with a diagnosis of COVID-19 infection who are in a RCF or are planning to move into a RCF the period of isolation is 14 days after onset of infection with no fever for the last five of this period This remains the case although the infectious period is now 10 days with no fever for the last 5 days for people who do not require hospitalisation for care of COVID-19 or who are not resident in LTRCF.
-Note that repeat testing at the end of the isolation period is generally not appropriate though exceptions may arise in the context of discussion with Microbiology, Infectious Disease or Public Health.
+Some people have a positive test for weeks after onset of symptoms, but latest evidence shows they are very unlikely to spread infection.
+For people with a diagnosis of COVID-19 infection who are in a RCF or are planning to move into a RCF, the period of isolation is 14 days after onset of symptoms with no fever for the last five of this period.